Islamic Banking in Practice - Part 2 - Sukuk

 How long is the course?

-There will be around 4-5 hours of video training (split into videos of 10-20 minutes each), and two hours of live webinars.
+There will be around 4-5 hours of video training (split into videos of 10-20 minutes each).
 You can study at your own pace.
 You have the choice to study sections on a weekly basis, too, on the weekly plan.